 Document Purpose

 The purpose of the Requirements Definition Document (RDD) is to describe the detailed business, functional and non-functional requirements for a project and its main aim is to provide business and functional context for the project and its objectives.
-It will provide the input for high level design activities and it will serve as the baseline against which detailed design documents and the implemented solution are assessed.
+It will provide the input for high-level design activities and it will serve as the baseline against which detailed design documents and the implemented solution are assessed.

 The Requirements Definition Document will provide a common understanding of all of the requirements for all project stakeholders, covering detailed business requirements, business process design, flow and business rules (aligned to the Maxim’s POS-oriented data processing including Sales, Master and Pricing data) as well as functional requirements, use cases and non-functional requirements.